halibjs/halib/README.md

 ## Tree-shaking

-Because the library is one es6 module, if you want to use only a few functions from the library (instead of the whole library) you can apply tree-shaking like rollup or webpack.
+If you want to use only a few functions from the library (instead of the whole library) consider using tree-shaking.